EngineeringJanuary 27, 20255 min read

 Startup performance.
 Go binaries start in milliseconds.
 Node.js needs to load the V8 engine, parse JavaScript, resolve modules.
 For a CLI you run hundreds of times a day, this matters.

-# Go startup
+# Go startup is near-instant

 $ time zypheron --version